pbugnion/gmaps/docs/source/gmaps.rst

 Getting started
 ---------------

 `gmaps` is a plugin for Jupyter for embedding Google Maps in your notebooks.
 It is designed as a data visualization tool.
-It can currently only draw heatmaps.

 To demonstrate `gmaps`, let's plot the earthquake dataset, included in the package::